Better NTK Conditioning: A Free Lunch from (ReLU) Nonlinear Activation in Wide Neural Networks: Setup and Preliminaries

-\paragraph{Gradient feature and neural tangent kernel (NTK).} Given a model $f$ (e.g., a neural network) with parameters $\rvw$, we consider the vector $\nabla f(\rvw;\rvx)$ is the gradient feature for the input $\rvx$.
+\paragraph{Model gradient feature and neural tangent kernel (NTK).} Given a model $f$ (e.g., a neural network) with parameters $\rvw$, we call the the derivative of model $f$ with respect to all its parameters as the {\it model gradient feature} vector $\nabla f(\rvw;\rvx)$ for the input $\rvx$.
 The NTK $\mathcal{K}$ is defined as

 where $\rvx_1$ and $\rvx_2$ are two arbitrary network inputs.
 For a given dataset $\mathcal{D}= \{(\rvx_i,y_i)\}_{i=1}^n$, there is a gradient feature matrix $F$ such that each row $F_{i\cdot}(\rvw) = \nabla f(\rvw;\rvx_i)$ for all $i\in [n]$.
 The $n\times n$ NTK matrix $K(\rvw)$ is defined such that its entry $K_{ij}(\rvw)$, $ i, j \in [n]$, is $\mathcal{K}(\rvw;\rvx_i,\rvx_j)$.
 It is easy to see that the NTK matrix